Breaking the Wall

 Personal:

 I was born in 1973.
 Grew up in Moscow, Russia.
-Started running in 1984 and so far has never missed more than 3 consecutive days.
+Started running in 1984 and so far have never missed more than 3 consecutive days.
 Joined the LDS Church in 1992, and came to Provo, Utah in 1993 to attend BYU.
 Served an LDS mission from 1994-96 in Salt Lake City, Utah.
 Got married soon after I got back.
-My wife Sarah and I are parents of six children: Benjamin, Jenny, Julia, Joseph, Jacob, and William.
+My wife Sarah and I are parents of eleven children: Benjamin, Jenny, Julia, Joseph, Jacob, William, Stephen, Matthew, Mary, Bella. and Leigha.
+We home school our children.

 Favorite Quote: